Hantoo/UnityTransformToolkit/README.md

 The distribute functions will distribute between the first and last items in the list.
 A purple line will be shown from the first to last object to help you see in which direction the items will be distrubted.
 #### Across Line
 ##### Axis Control
-You are able to distribute your selection evenly along any axis: X, Y, Z, or all three.
+You are able to distribute your selection evenly along any axis (position and rotation): X, Y, Z, or all three.
 <p align="left" style="background-color: #383838;">
   <img src="Readme_Assets/DistubX.gif"/ >
 </p>